AndreasChristensen89/salary_struggle/README.md

 To do list:
-Include endurance in energy drawn
+- Include endurance in energy drawn - DONE
+- Include ajax call at the of interview to avoid players refreshing to restart interview